-The notorious hole became a macabre part of Burnet County lore during the times of the Civil War and the following Reconstruction years.
-Rabid Confederate supporters — often called fire eaters —supposedly disposed of more than 30 Unionists in deep pit.
+The notorious hole became a macabre part of Burnet County lore during the Civil War and the following Reconstruction years.
+Rabid Confederate supporters — often called fire eaters —supposedly disposed of more than 30 Unionists in the deep pit.

 In 1821, an entomologist and naturalist named Ferdinand Leuders discovered the hole in what would become Burnet County, about a half-dozen miles southwest of the future Marble Falls.
 At first, it was simply a hole in the ground, but it would earn a dark reputation as the Civil War approached and then burst upon the land.

-Dead Man’s Hole sat on private land until 1999, when the late Ona Lou Roper deeded a 6 1/2-acre tract of property that included the hole to the county.
-Now, people can drive down CR 401, turn on to a rock road where a sign says “Dead Man’s Hole” and get a look at the notorious cave.
+Dead Man’s Hole sat on private land until 1999, when the late Ona Lou Roper deeded a 6½-acre tract of property, which included the hole, to the county.
+Now, people can drive down CR 401, turn on to a rock road where a sign says “Dead Man’s Hole” and take a look at the notorious pit.

-It looks and sounds almost harmless today (a metal door keeps people out of the cave itself), but during the 1860s, Union loyalists feared the hole and did all they could to avoid a trip to it.
+It looks and sounds almost harmless today (a metal door keeps people out of the hole), but during the 1860s, Union loyalists feared the hole and did all they could to avoid a trip to it.
 Many failed, including Burnet County Judge John R. Scott.